Learn about a free citation generator that can automatically generate a book citation and build your reference list in APA format.

 Enter a period after the subtitle but do not italicize, followed by a space.

 Figure TS-1.
-APA Formatted Title and Subtitle in a Reference List
+APA-formatted Title and Subtitle in a Reference List

 Title and Edition

-Format the title section of the reference entry as follows:
+Reference List Entry Format the title section of the reference entry as follows:

 Enter the title in sentence case (capitalize only the first word and proper nouns), italicized and followed by a space.